MoreIsTheNewLess/backend/README.md

 # Running
 Move into the `api` directory and run:
 `python manage.py runserver`
-An instance of the api will be accessable at `localhost:8000`
+An instance of the api will be accessible at `localhost:8000`